All Episodes

 They do, and their supporters do.

-Uh they they have lived for the longest time with this uh superiority attitude, born of the fact that they were in the majority for 40 years, and uh during that time they had a monopoly on power.
+They have lived for the longest time with this superiority attitude born of the fact that they were in the majority for 40 years.

-They had a monopoly on media power, they had a monopoly on a number of things.
+They had a monopoly on a number of things.

 That monopoly is gone.

-The Democrat Party has ever had run the House and Senate in my lifetime, and it's starting to show up here.
+They have two of the most ineffective leaders the Democrat Party has ever had run the House and Senate in my lifetime.

-And all these visions of greatness and achievement and embarrassing Bush, impeaching Bush, investigating Bush, uh, and causing all kinds of tumult and chaos have not borne out.
+And all these visions of greatness and achievement and embarrassing Bush, impeaching Bush, investigating Bush, and causing all kinds of tumult and chaos have not borne out.

 They are miserable failures.